 The process of electronic or PCB assembly includes several different approaches, including SMT, THT, and DIP.
 We will take a look at each of them with a basic overview.SMT - Surface-Mount Technology

-As we discussed earlier, SMT, surface-mount technology is a method in which the electrical components are mounted onto the surface of the printed circuit board (PCB).
+As we discussed, SMT, surface-mount technology is a method in which the electrical components are mounted onto the surface of the printed circuit board (PCB).
 The component itself is mounted in an action referred to as a surface-mount device (SMD) with an SMT stencil.
 SMT is the latest and widely used electronic assembly approach because complete automatization with this process is possible.
-This remarkable technology reduces the cost and increases the quality of the assembly, which makes the preferred method over Through-Hole Technology (THT).
-The electronic components of SMT are often smaller than its through-hole competitors because in most cases they don?t have leads and even if they have, they are smaller.
+This remarkable technology reduces the cost and increases the quality of the assembly, which makes it the preferred method over Through-Hole Technology (THT).
+The electronic components of SMT are often smaller than its through-hole competitors because in most cases they don't have leads and even if they have, they are smaller.

 THT - Through-Hole Technology

-Through-hole technology is another mounting scheme, used mainly for electronic components.
-This method is using leads on the components that are inserted through the holes, pre-drilled on the printed circuit board.
+THT or DIP is another mounting scheme, used mainly for electronic components.
+This method is using leads on the components that are inserted through the holes and pre-drilled on the printed circuit board.
 The pads on the opposite side are soldered either by insertion mount machines or by hand.
 The innovation of the through-hole technology replaces many earlier electronic assembly approaches.
-Invented in the 1950s, slowly growing until the 1980s when it became the main process that high-profile manufacturers are using.
-Unfortunately, this method was later replaced with the innovation of the surface mount technology.
-However, many manufacturers still use this technology for projects demanding through-hole methods.DIP - Dual-In-Line Package
+Invented in the 1950s, slowly grew until the 1980s when it became the main process that high-profile manufacturers are using.
+Unfortunately, this method was later replaced with the innovation of surface mount technology.
+However, many manufacturers still use this technology for projects demanding through-hole methods.

 Part 3: Best Electronic Assembly Services Are Here

 If you are looking for reliable PCB manufacturing with high standards and quality of work, PCBONLINE is a global electronic group with 20+ years of experience in PCB fabrication, assembly, and EMS solutions.

 With their years of experience, PCBONLINE has become a large technology-oriented team with 60+ software developers, 45+ member hardware department, and 500+ senior technical engineers.
 They have fully automatic intelligent equipment and an independent developing team, constantly investing in R&D and technical training.

-High-end PCB assembly manufacturer delivering customizable solutions and good quality.
+High-end PCB electronic assembly manufacturer delivering customizable solutions and good quality.
 Here are some of the efficient options when working with PCBONLINE.

-- High Volume PCB Assembly - You can have both, consigned high-volume PCB assembly and turnkey service.
+- High-Volume PCB Assembly - You can have both, consigned high-volume PCB assembly and turnkey service.
 If the demand is more than 10,000 pieces of PCB to be assembled then this is the workaround for you.
 It includes soldering components, SMT stencils, AOI inspection, DFT checking, and more.

 - Turnkey PCB Assembly - This is a process that enables you to complete assembly and manufacturing in one place.
-If time is a valuable resource to you, the turnkey PCB assembly is the optimal solution, as you don?t need to worry about anything.
+If time is a valuable resource to you, the turnkey PCB assembly is the optimal solution, as you don't need to worry about anything.
 One-stop PCB service is designed to provide reliable components, full assembly, and delivery packaging.
 The turnkey PCB assembly involves all possible steps that certain projects might require.
 Starting from the fabrication to the assembly process passing through all necessary details covering every aspect and delivering high standards.

 Part 4: What Does an Electronic Assembler Do?

 The electronic assembler has a wide range of meanings depending on your duties.
-You could be assembling electronic parts such as circuit boards, mounting them into larger assemblies or casings.
-Electronic assemblers also ensure that the installation and soldering are properly performed as well as electric wiring.
-As an electronic assembler, you might be even troubleshooting equipment in case it is returned to service or failed.
+You could be assembling electronic parts such as circuit boards, and mounting them into larger assemblies or casings.
+They can further assemble the PCBA to be a box-build or end product.

 An electronic assembler has excellent knowledge of the equipment responsible for the major electronic assembly.
-The assembler?s duties are depending on the field of work and focus area.
+The assembler's duties are depending on the field of work and focus area.
 One thing is for certain, electronic assemblers have extreme dedication and precision towards outstanding quality in production.

 In general, when most people hear of electronic assembly putten this way, they are referring to a collection of electronic parts assembled together into a larger unit.
 As we already discussed in this article electronic assembly would be printed circuit board and the implementation of electronic components via technical processes with substages.
 Electronic Manufacturing Services - (EMS) is another way that we could describe electronic assembly including design, development, test, distribution, and repair services.